 All you need to know about hosting academic and administrative staff from partner universities

-Academic and administrative staff from HUJI may apply for conducting a short teaching or training stay at one of our partner universities.
+Academic and administrative staff at HUJI are highly encouraged to apply for short teaching or training visits at one of our partner universities.